martingadea/codebase-jkonet-star/docs/pages/benchmarks.rst

 **Running the experiment**
 --------------------------
-We provide the following script to run all the experiments:
+We provide the following scripts to run all the experiments:

 .. tabs::